chimin14/QuizApp-Python-Java-CSharp/README.md

      ```bash
      python knowledge_quiz.py
      ```
-   - JavaScript: Navigate to the JavaScript folder and execute:
+   - : Navigate to the  folder and execute:
      ```bash
      node knowledgeQuiz.js